Is SHACL Suitable for Data Quality Assessment?: SHACL shapes for DQ dimensions

 \section{SHACL shapes for DQ dimensions}

 This paper builds on the comprehensive DQ metrics survey by \citet{Zaveri2012}, which groups dimensions into four categories.
-We follow their structure, defining SHACL core shapes for each metric or explaining SHACL core’s limitations when shapes cannot be defined. \footnote{A discussion on SHACL extensions and the justification for the focus on SHACL core can be found in \autoref{sec:disc-shacl-extensions}.} We present the results of this study in tables \ref{table:accessibility_metrics} - \ref{table:representational_metrics}, which illustrate the feasibility of implementing metrics from \cite{Zaveri2012} with SHACL core.
+We follow their structure, defining SHACL core shapes for each metric or explaining SHACL core’s limitations when shapes cannot be defined.\footnote{ A discussion on SHACL extensions and the justification for the focus on SHACL core can be found in \autoref{sec:disc-shacl-extensions}.
+Across the paper we use SHACL interchangeably with SHACL core, unless stated otherwise.} We present the results of this study in tables \ref{table:accessibility_metrics}--\ref{table:representational_metrics}, which illustrate the feasibility of implementing metrics from \cite{Zaveri2012} with SHACL core.
 Symbols \cmark, \pmark, and \xmark~denote the degree to which metric implementation was possible (full, partial, or not at all, respectively).
 For the shape definition, we made some realistic assumptions (A1--3): \begin{enumerate}[label=(A{\arabic*})] \item All entities are explicitly typed: for each entity \texttt{e} representing a real-world object, the triple \rdftriple{e}{rdf:type}{c} exists in the graph.